siberianfox/g2wiki/Digital-IO-(GPIO).md

 - "Pin" may be a physical pin or the output from an internal signal such as a timer timeout or a function that outputs true or false
 - A pin value is not directly accessible, but may be assigned to a function that is exposed via JSON, such as `in`_N_
   - Reads as boolean `True` or `False`
-  - The value is read-only (`in`_N_ cannot be written)
+  - The value is read-only (`in`_N_ cannot be written and is an error)
   - The value is conditioned - i.e. it's deglitched, debounced or whatever conditioning the board provides
-- Inputs may have actions that will occur immediately as well as any assigned function, i.e. actions that are bound to the actual pin firing interrupt.
+- Inputs may have actions that occur immediately as well its assigned function, i.e. actions that are bound to the actual pin firing interrupt.
 This is needed for some time-sensitive operations like machine halts.
-- In lieu of being exposed as `in`_N_, an input may be associated with a specific function or a tool and exposed through that mechanism.
-The input will then be accessed as a member of that function.
-For example:
-  - If an input pin is assigned to generic input `in1` it can be read as `{in1:n}`
-  - If assigned to a function like safety interlock input `safe` it can be read as `{safe:n}`
-  - If associated with some function in tool 3, then it can be read as `{t3{some-function-in-tool:n}}`.
-If the machine is currently loaded with tool 3 (via `M6`), `{some-function-in-tool:n}` acts like `{t3{some-function-in-tool:n}}`
-- Digital inputs can be waited on using the `M101` command, thus being be part of the job tape and synchronized with the job.
+- Digital inputs can be waited on using the `M101` command, thus be part of the job tape and synchronized with the job.
 An example is waiting on a heater to achieve its set temperature.
 - ***Configuration Values*** Input pins can be configured in JSON via `di`_N_ as below:

    Name | Description | Values
    ------|------------|---------
    {di1mo | mode | -1=disabled, 0=active low (Normally Open), 1=active high (Normally Closed)
    {di1ac | action | 0=none, 1=stop, 2=fast_stop, 3=halt, 4=reset
-   {di1fn | function | 0=none/other, 1-in1, 2=in2... (see Function Access)
+   {di1fn | function | 0=none/other, 1=in1, 2=in2... (see Function Access)

 ### Analog Input "Pin"
-- "Pin" may be a physical pin, or the output from an internal signal such as a function the returns a floating point value between 0.0 and 1.0
+- "Pin" may be a physical pin or an internal signal such as a function the returns a floating point value between 0.0 and 1.0
 - A pin value is not directly accessible, but may be assigned to a function that is exposed via JSON, such as `adc`_N_
   - Reads as a float value from `0.0` to `1.0`
-  - The value is read-only (`adc`_N_ cannot be written)
+  - The value is read-only (`adc`_N_ cannot be written and is an error)
-- An input pin may be non-existent or may be explicitly disabled.
-Pins that don't exist will ignore attempts to enable them.
-  - Disabled pins, if read, will always read `null`.
-Attempts are made to prevent configuration from exposing non-existent or disabled input pins, but should such a pin be readable it will return `null` as opposed to `true` or `false`.
-It may also return an ERROR status code, and/or generate an exception report.
-- Analog inputs cannot _directly_ be waited on by `M101`, nor can they be _directly_ associated with a tool.
-Tool functions may be associated with an analog pin, however, and that may indirectly provide boolean values than can be waited on.
-(For example, a Heater may use an analog input for the temperature sensor, and then a wait can be used for when the heater is at temperature.)
+- Analog inputs cannot _directly_ be waited on by `M101`, but tools may have "wait" functions that can be used for synchronization to analog inputs.
+Tool functions may be associated with an analog pin, and then indirectly provide boolean values than can be waited on.
+For example, a Heater may use an analog input for the temperature sensor, and then a wait can be used for when the heater is at temperature.
 - ***Configuration Values*** Input pins can be configured in JSON via `ai`_N_ as below:

    Name | Description | Values